bctboi23/CeeChess/README.md

    ...

 Since CCRL ratings got adjusted down recently (stockfish went from 3900 CCRL to ~3630 afaik), this no longer breaks the CCRL 2400 barrier, but comparing the results here to the old ratings of Barbarossa-0.6.0(2468), Barbarossa-0.5.0(~2375ish i believe?) and the others suggests that this release would have broken that barrier.
 I now expect the engine to land in the range of 2300-2350, given Barbarossa-0.6.0 has a new rating of 2355

+**Next Steps:**
+After the v1.4 release, I will likely either:
+1. convert the evaluation function into a custom MLP to mess around with more of the constructed datasets I have on the backend with a likely better evaluation.
+2. rewrite the engine from the ground to use bitboards (likely magic bitboard move generation), as bitboards come with a variety of perks when creating more evaluation features like mobility and more robust king safety that are computationally hard to replicate in a mailbox engine without having bitboards on hand, making the evaulation unreasonably slow.

 # Engine Features

 **Search:**